 What are the benefits of AMP & PWA?

-Benefits of AMP: Well, AMP is quite simple, consisting ten-time lesser data when compared to a usual site or an app.
+Well, AMP is quite simple, consisting of ten-time lesser data when compared to a usual site or an app.
 This way, it is helpful to the users to get informative content in lesser time.
 Like, you put a demand forward, and an instant solution is offered.

 - Initially, it was prominent for news articles, though now it has extended to other verticals of the content as well

-- Website publishers are offered full-control over business as well as visual design.
+- Website publishers are offered full control over the business as well as visual design.

 - Page load-time reduces to even less than one second, thus it makes website four-times faster.

-- AMP enhances & depends the engagement factor.
+- AMP enhances & depends on the engagement factor.